 After measuring out my flour, I tossed it with chopped cranberries and pecans.
 This step was important in making sure the cranberries didn’t sink to the bottom.
 Side note: don’t skip on the fresh cranberries.
 They make all the difference in this recipe and the balance between tart and sweet that they offer would not be matched by sweetened dried cranberries.

-My secret to making no mixer required muffins, quick breads, cakes and cupcakes is to use Crisco® Vegetable Oil, Crisco® Canola Oil or coconut oil instead of having to break out the stand mixer to cream butter and sugar together.
+My secret to making no mixer required muffins, quick breads, cakes and cupcakes is to vegetable oil, canola oil or coconut oil instead of having to break out the stand mixer to cream butter and sugar together.
 It gives the same great taste while keeping prep simple and efficient.

-After prepping the muffin batter, I quickly threw together the streusel topping by combining pecans, flour, sugar, cinnamon and cold cut butter and my muffins were ready for the oven.
+After prepping the cranberry orange muffin batter, I quickly threw together the streusel topping by combining pecans, flour, sugar, cinnamon and cold cut butter and my muffins were ready for the oven.

 My glaze was a simple mix of powdered sugar, orange juice and orange zest that was whisked together and drizzled over the muffins.

-Give these muffins a try if you’re in search of a festive and easy addition to your holiday breakfast spread or a homemade gift for someone on your list!
+Give these cranberry orange muffins a try if you’re in search of a festive and easy addition to your holiday breakfast spread or a homemade gift for someone on your list!

 1 cup (125g) all-purpose flour